 Dr. Cui’s lab explores the biochemical activities of glycan processing enzymes and develops therapeutic and diagnostic molecules or tools for various types of cancer and age-related diseases (e.g. diabetes, neurodegeneration, etc).

-The ocean is calling and beneath its surface dwells an unseen power to heal.
 Dr. Hendrik Luesch explores the world’s oceans in search of natural compounds that treat cancer and other deadly diseases.
 In these uncharted waters, lies new chemistry, new biology and new cures just waiting to be revealed.
-His discoveries have already provided the basis for various FDA-approved cancer treatments and new starting points to treat pancreatic, colon, breast and ovarian cancers, as well as ocular and autoimmune diseases.
-He is also working on the development of broad-spectrum antivirals to combat COVID-19 and future pandemics.
+Learn more here: A New Wave of Medicine

 Yousong Ding, Ph.D.